Get Home Safe is a cell based safety system with a difference.

 The main downside to this option is very high set up and ongoing costs.
 These can often be offset by the productivity benefits of better communication with the team, but you are looking at spending thousands, if not tens of thousands of dollars on a solution.

-We highly recommend shopping around for the best option that suits you and if you are looking for a new system maybe check out option 3 below as well.
+We highly recommend shopping around for the best option that suits you.

-Coming soon, that is right, one of our most exciting developments is underway.
+Coming soon, that is right, one of our most exciting developments is now underway and will be live in late 2018.

-We are working on everyone’s dream solution, one system for all staff tracking in and out of cell coverage, without the expense of full satellite tracking.
+We are working on everyone’s dream solution, one system for all staff tracking in and out of cell coverage.

 Please contact us for further information

-We are expecting some interesting developments in this field in the next couple of years, with the likes of solar powered drones by Facebook and low orbit satellites by SpaceX that provide greater internet network coverage under development.
-Fingers crossed.
+With the likes of solar powered drones by Facebook and low orbit satellites by SpaceX that provide greater internet network coverage under development, having affordable internet coverage everywhere is not too far off.